 When you're ready to bottle, strain out any fruit or herbs bits before bottling.
 I like to place a small strainer right into my funnel as I fill.

 I purchased my bail top bottles locally at the House of Homebrew, but they are available online.
-(Click here to order a set of bail top bottles.)
+(Order a set of bail top bottles here.)
 I write the flavor and date bottled on masking tape and stick it on the jar to keep track of my various brews.

 The more sugar in your second ferment, the more fizz you're likely to get.
 My lemon lime batches don't tend to get too fizzy (unless it's warm or they sit a long time), but the raspberry lemonade and fruit juice batches can get quite explosive.
 See the bubbles?
 Leave these too long or leave them in a warm place, and you'll have a geyser.
 I still have a bit of raspberry stuck under my cabinets from a crazed bottle of kombucha.